-GAT+ now lets Admins change the Owners, Readers, Writers and other attributes of calendars, simply searching for the user and modifying their calendar permissions they have access to.
+GAT+ and GAT Unlock now lets Admins change the Owners, Readers, Writers and other attributes of calendars, simply searching for the user and modifying the calendar permissions they have access to.
 This is particularly useful for departing user management.

 Start of by searching for the user, click on “Apply custom filter”.